 Venus: The Mother of Rome and Goddess of Love and Fertility

-Indeed, there is barely an agreed-upon series of consistent character traits for her, almost to the point where it seems like she is separate characters in different myths.
-This might actually be somewhat true, as we will see later.
+Indeed, there is barely an agreed-upon series of consistent character traits for her, almost to the point where it seems like she is a separate character in different myths.

 Venus was herself quite the flirt.
 Her fluid sexuality was embraced by male and female lovers alike.
-She was also the guardian of lovers and prostitutes, and a major figure in Roman religion.
-Venus was adapted from a goddess of ancient Greece, Aphrodite, with whom she shared a mythological tradition.
+She was also the guardian of lovers and prostitutes and a major figure in Roman religion.
+Venus was the adapted form of an ancient Greek goddess, Aphrodite, with whom she shared a mythological tradition.

 During the Punic Wars of the second and third centuries BC, Venus was thought to lend her assistance to the Romans and ensure their victories over the Carthaginians.
 Her importance as a figure of worship peaked shortly thereafter, though she continued to be venerated until the rise of Christianity in the fourth century.
 So in total, she enjoyed a high relevance for about 700 years.